Budget 2026 Is Over But These Income Tax & GST Mistakes Can Cost You for Years

 ITC conditions are diluted

-Most GST notices arise not due to wrong rates, but due to procedural non-compliance.
+Most GST notices arise not due to incorrect rates but due to procedural non-compliance.

-Social media posts and WhatsApp messages discuss the law in general terms.
-Tax law, however, applies based on:
+Social media posts and WhatsApp messages often discuss the law in general terms.
+However, tax law applies based on:

 Nature of income